caiuskk/emil_data_pipe_mvp/README.md

 ## 2. Set up config

-make a copy of .env.exmaple and save as .env fill in required keys in the .env, which requires your own registration from ERCOT
+make a copy of `.env.exmaple` and save as `.env` fill in required keys in the `.env`, which requires your own registration from ERCOT

 ## 3. Mvp run